Mutiny on the Bounty (1935 film): Plot

 Christian, although initially opposing the idea, decides he can no longer tolerate Bligh's brutality when he witnesses crew members shackled in iron chains, and he approves the mutiny.
 The crew raids the weapons cabinet and seizes the ship.
 Bligh and his loyalists are cast into a boat and set adrift at sea with a map and rations to ensure their survival.
 Due to Bligh's steady leadership, they are able to find their way back to land.

 Meanwhile, Christian orders that Bounty return to Tahiti.
 Byam, who was in his cabin during the mutiny, disapproves of what Christian has done and decides the two can no longer be friends.

 Months later, Byam is married to Tehani, and Christian has married Maimiti and has a child with her, while the rest of the crew are enjoying their freedom on the island.
 After a long estrangement, Byam and Christian reconcile their friendship.
 However, when the British ship HMS Pandora is spotted approaching, Byam and Christian decide they must part ways.
 Byam and several crew members remain on the island for the ship to take them back to England, while Christian leads the remaining crew, his wife, and several Tahitian men and women back on board Bounty in search of a new island on which to seek refuge.

 Byam boards Pandora and, much to his surprise, discovers that Bligh is the captain.
 Bligh, who suspects that Byam was complicit in the mutiny, has him imprisoned for the remainder of the journey across the sea.

 Back in England, Byam is court-martialed and found guilty of mutiny.
 Before the court condemns him, Byam speaks of Bligh's cruel, dehumanising conduct aboard Bounty.
-Due to the intervention of his friend Sir Joseph Banks (Henry Stephenson) and Lord Hood (David Torrence), Byam is pardoned by King George III and allowed to resume his naval career at sea.
+Due to the intervention of his friend Sir Joseph Banks and Lord Hood, Byam is pardoned by King George III and allowed to resume his naval career at sea.